-Female gonads: Both ovaries should be placed, whole, in 10% neutral-buffered formalin.
-It is important to differentiate between the left and the right ovary; this can be done by using separate containers or making a small incision in the one ovary.
+Female gonads: Both ovaries should be placed, whole, in 10% neutral-buffered formalin or other fixatives if available or preferable.
+It is vital to differentiate between the left and the right ovary; this can be done by using separate containers, or, if storage does not allow this, by making a small incision in the left ovary before collecting them together in a container.

 Male gonads: Each testis should be weighed separately after removal of the epididymis.
-Subsequently, place a cross-sectional slice approximately 1 cm thick from midway along the organ's length in 10% neutral-buffered formalin.

-As with all formalin-fixed tissue, the ratio of tissue to fixative should be > 1:10 to enable adequate preservation.
-Once fixed,(24-48 hours) the samples can be stored in a smaller volume of fixative.
+Subsequently, place a cross-sectional slice approximately 1 cm thick from midway along the organ's length in 10% neutral-buffered formalin or other fixatives if available or preferable.
+Fix at ratio of 1 volume tissue: 10 volumes fixative and once fixed, after about 24 hours, the samples can be stored in a smaller volume of fixative.